What do I do if my solar installer goes out of business?

 However, not all small installers will be bought by a larger company.
 Because of this, it may be wise to consider investing in a solar panel operations and maintenance (O&M) plan.
 O&M plans are purchased through separate companies not involved in installing your solar panels.
 It means even if your local installer goes bankrupt, your O&M provider will still work to diagnose and repair issues your installer would have handled, such as cleanings, electrical systems maintenance, and general system inspections.

-Just a reminder: that even if your installer goes out of business, your panels are still covered by the manufacturer’s equipment and production warranties.
+Just a reminder: Even if your installer goes out of business, your panels are still covered by the manufacturer’s equipment and production warranties.
 These warranties typically guarantee around 80% electricity production capacity over 25 years and materials coverage for 10 to 25 years.
 You can contact your equipment manufacturer, who will likely be able to connect you with a contractor who can diagnose and repair your damaged or faulty system for a one-time fee.

 If you took out a loan to pay for your solar panel system, in most cases you’ll still be responsible for making your monthly payments and paying off the full amount you borrowed from your lender.
 Although in some rare cases, a change in the terms may be possible, according to Skipper.